College: Arts and Sciences

 Courses throughout the undergraduate curriculum are enriched by the use of media and Internet resources such as online newspapers, magazines, YouTube, music CDs and videos, television programs, and through videoconferencing with French speakers around the world.
 As students progress, they choose from a variety of intermediate- and advanced-level language, culture, literature and film courses.
 A major in French consists of no fewer than 30 hours of French courses at the 3000 level and above.

-French major and minor options
+French major options

 Students are encouraged to study abroad—either for the summer, a semester or an academic year—and should begin considering and planning for a study abroad program as soon as they have decided to major in French.
 Programs are offered in France (e.g., Montpellier, Nantes, Paris) or in Quebec (Université Laval, Quebec City) and Dakar, Senegal.